On this page, you will find class reminders and lesson plans for the week.

 Standard 5.1 (Scientific Processes) All students will develop problem-solving decision-making and inquiry skills, reflected by formulating usable questions and hypotheses, planning experiments, conducting systematic observations, interpreting and analyzing data, drawing conclusions, and communicating results.

-Monday: Review for test on the Human Body
+Tuesday: Review for test on Microscopes and Magnification

 CCSS RI.5.3: Explain the relationships or interactions between two or more individuals, events, ideas, or concepts in a historical, scientific, or technical text based on specific information in the text